proplot-dev/proplot/docs/why.rst

 * The `proplot.gridspec.SubplotGrid.format` command can easily format multiple subplots at once or add colorbars, legends, panels, twin axes, or inset axes to multiple subplots at once.
-A `~proplot.gridspec.SubplotGrid` is returned by `proplot.figure.Figure.subplots`, and can be indexed like a list or like a 2D array (in which case the indices match the subplot grid extents).
+A `~proplot.gridspec.SubplotGrid` is returned by `proplot.figure.Figure.subplots`, and can be indexed like a list or a 2D array.
+* The `~proplot.axes.Axes.panel_axes` (shorthand `~proplot.axes.Axes.panel`) commands
+  draw :ref:`thin panels <ug_panels>` along the edges of subplots.
+This can be useful for plotting 1D summary statistics alongside 2D plots.
+You can also add twin axes and panel axes to several subplots at once using `~proplot.gridspec.SubplotGrid` commands.

 Links
 -----